klchambers/todo-list/README.md

 ### Exporting Data

-By slecting 5 from the options menu, the user can export their data in CSV format.
+By selecting 5 from the options menu, the user can export their data in CSV format.

 The export_data function uses try/except blocks to determine the method used to deliver this data to the user